woocommerce/woocommerce/plugins/woocommerce/src/Admin/Features/ProductBlockEditor/ProductTemplates/README.md

 ## Usage

-For more examples and best practices, please see the product editor development guidebook.
+For more examples and best practices, please see the Product Editor Development Handbook.

 ### Adding a new group to product editor templates after an existing group